- The combination of Clubs shall be called the Mid-Yorkshire Sunday Cricket League.

 - No professional players will be allowed to play in the Mid Yorkshire Sunday Cricket League.

-- In order for a player to be eligible to play in any top 4, semi final, or final, they must have played in 4 Mid Yorkshire Sunday League Cricket matches during that season.
+- In order for a player to be eligible to play in a cup quarter-final, semi final, or final, they must have played in four Mid Yorkshire Sunday League Cricket matches during that season.

 - A player who has not fulfilled his financial obligations to his past Club will not be allowed to play in the Mid Yorkshire Sunday Cricket League